trilioData/tvk-interop-plugins/docs/rke-etcd-backup-restore/README.md

 - **--bearer-token**:
 		This is the token provided by rancher server to access its cluster/apis without using password.
-		More info about how to get bearer-token can be found at https://rancher.com/docs/rancher/v2.5/en/user-settings/api-keys/ This is mandatory argument.
+		More info about how to get bearer-token can be found at https://rancher.com/docs/rancher/v2.5/en/user-settings/api-keys/ The scope of API key should be "No scope" as to access API's, plugin needs access to complete scope of Rancher server
+		This is mandatory argument.
 - **--cluster-name**:
 		Rancher server hosts many RKE cluster, so specify the one cluster name for which ETCD backup is to be taken.